-Among other accommodations that have been selected to keep you in close proximity to wildlife, you’ll have the special opportunity to stay at Old Faithful Snow Lodge.
-Inaccessible by road during winter, we’ll get you to your secluded lodgings via vintage bombardier snowcoaches—a trip highlight in their own right!
+Among other accommodations we have selected to enhance our proximity to wildlife, you’ll have the special opportunity to stay at Old Faithful Snow Lodge.
+Inaccessible by road during winter, these secluded lodgings are accessed via vintage Bombardier snowcoaches—a trip highlight in their own right!

 Your Expedition Leader Is a Professional Biologist, Naturalist and Educator

 Our NHA Expedition Leaders have intimate knowledge of the Greater Yellowstone Ecosystem and its abundant wildlife.
 Your guide will be in constant communication with local wolf researchers, allowing your small group to have the most up-to-date, insider knowledge of wolf locations and activities.
-Our Expedition Leaders have been guiding in this region for an average of close to a decade, and they receive additional training and resources provided by WWF’s top scientists.
+Our Expedition Leaders have been guiding in this region for an average of nearly a decade, and they receive additional training and resources from WWF’s top scientists.
 We're proud that our guides are the ones called upon to train and teach new local guides.
-See Expedition Leader bios with traveler comments regarding the quality of our leaders.
+See Expedition Leader bioswith traveler comments regarding the quality of our leaders.

 With Natural Habitat Adventures, you receive our exclusive guarantee that clearly states that we will meet the high expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.